NaveenBalaji17/portfolioresume/README.md

 Next steps:
 - Replace placeholder text and add project links.
-- Resume already present in the folder as `NAVEEN BALAJI K RESUME.pdf` — the site links to it.
+- Add a `resume.pdf` file to the folder for the Resume button to download.
 - Deploy to GitHub Pages, Netlify, or Vercel when ready.